Administration & Support

 The Fiscal Support Analyst is responsible for all administration tasks related to grant, foundation, and endowment accounts.
 Responsibilities include: process payroll distributions; process foundation Payment Authorization forms, manage start-up and RIF cost centers; and run financial reports for cost centers and accounts.

-The Fiscal Support Analyst is responsible for auditing departmental cost centers on a monthly basis to ensure that balances are accurate at accounting month-end, creating and maintaining queries from the data warehouse for the college, creating and distributing monthly reports for all Fulbright departments and programs, auditing open purchase orders and travel on a monthly basis, processing extra compensation for the college, and processing wage rates and appointed payroll entries for the Dean’s Office and other areas as needed.
+The Accountant is responsible for auditing departmental cost centers on a monthly basis to ensure that balances are accurate at accounting month-end, creating and maintaining queries from the data warehouse for the college, creating and distributing monthly reports for all Fulbright departments and programs, auditing open purchase orders and travel on a monthly basis, processing extra compensation for the college, and processing wage rates and appointed payroll entries for the Dean’s Office and other areas as needed.
 The Analyst serves as the cell phone administrator for the Dean’s Office and maintain the website for the Fulbright Finance Office.

 Business and Program Coordinator